What Is Integration Testing

 Stubs and drivers are part of incremental testing.
 If a component depends on another component that you won't or can't include in the test, you can stub it.
 This means creating a fake implementation that can return the response you want in your test case.
 Often, you can also verify if the stub was called in the correct way.
 There are libraries you can use to easily create stubs in most programming languages.

 Drivers are fake implementations of components that call the components you're trying to test.
-They're used to call components you want to test.
+They're used to call the lower-level modules you want to test.
 You need them if the calling component hasn't been implemented yet or if you don't want to include it in the test.
 In automated integration tests, this is usually the code of the test case.

 Bottom-Up Integration Testing